postmanlabs/open-technologies-docs/CONTRIBUTING.md

     brew install vale
     ```

 1. Download the third-party styles.
-Run this in the root of your `postman-docs` repo:
+Run this in the root of your `open-tech` repo:

     ```
     build/pm-get-vale-styles